-Ada Nilsson was one of Sweden’s first female doctors, and a pacifist.
-She was also the editor-in-chief of the Fogelstadgrupp newspaper Tidevarvet.
-Further, she was a driving force behind several associations active on behalf of women’s rights, peace and democracy.
+Ada Nilsson was one of the first female doctors in Sweden.
+She was also a peace activist and publisher of the Fogelstad Group journal Tidevarvet.
+She was also a driving force behind several societies which were active on behalf of women’s rights, peace, and democracy.

-Ada Nilsson was born in 1872 at Toarp farmhouse in Västergötland.
-Her father was an intermediary in the home-based textile industry.
-After her father died when Ada Nilsson was just 13 years old, her guardian brought her to Stockholm, where she attended the Lyceum school for girls.
-She graduated as a private student in 1891.
-That same year she began to study for a preparatory year to allow her to study medicine at Uppsala.
-This led her to meet Lydia Wahlström who had just set up Uppsala Kvinnliga Studentförening (the Uppsala women’s student association) in conjunction with several of the women who would become female pioneers in various careers.
-Ada Nilsson also got to know Alma Sundqvist who became a lifelong friend and colleague after she completed medical studies at Karolinska Institutet in Stockholm.
+Ada Nilsson was born at Toarp farmhouse in Västergötland in 1872.
+Her father was the middleman for the textile cottage industry.
+Following the death of her father, when Ada Nilsson was just 13 years old, her guardian sent her to Stockholm where she attended the Lyceum school for girls.
+She gained her school-leaving certificate as a private student in 1891.
+That year she began a preparatory year of study to allow her to read medicine at Uppsala.
+She became acquainted with Lydia Wahlström.
+The latter – along with several women who went on to become pioneers within a variety of professions – had just set up Uppsala Kvinnliga Studentförening (Uppsala female students’ association).
+Ada Nilsson also came to know Alma Sundqvist, who became a lifelong friend and colleague once they had completed further studies at Karolinska Institutet in Stockholm.

-In 1900 they both gained their medical licentiate degrees and became doctors, but as women they were not able to hold state-financed posts.
-This meant that Ada Nilsson and Alma Sundqvist could not be employed at state-run hospitals.
-Ada Nilsson therefore chose, after further studies in Germany, to specialise in gynaecology and to set up her own private practice.
-Having completed her specialisation service at various polyclinics in Stockholm she opened her first practice in 1904 on St. Paulsgatan in Stockholm.
-She was also in charge of the Serafim hospital gynaecological polyclinic for several years, and further served as a doctor at various children’s homes and girls’ schools.
+In 1900 both women gained their medical licentiates, but at this point in time women were not allowed to hold state posts, which meant that Ada Nilsson and Alma Sundqvist could not work at state hospitals.
+Thus Ada Nilsson opted, following further studies in Germany, to specialise in gynaecology and later set up her own private surgery.
+In 1904, after having undertaken specialist employment at various polyclinics in Stockholm, she opened her first surgery at St. Paulsgatan in Stockholm.
+For several years she also served as the director of the Serafimerlasarettet gynaecological polyclinic, whilst also working as a doctor at orphanages and girls’ schools.

-In 1912 Ada Nilsson moved to Triewaldsgränd 2 in Gamla stan where she also opened a new practice.
-Her home became a gathering place for the radical women and men of her time.
-Many associations were formed and run from her house, but she also always made time for women in need.
-She had already been involved with setting up Kvinnornas diskussionsklubb (the women’s discussion club) in 1907, and Föreningen Självförsörjande Bildade Kvinnors vilohem (the self-sufficient educated women’s association’s care home) in 1909 together with Alma Sundqvist.
-Both women were also active in Svenska föreningen för moderskydd och sexualreform (the Swedish association for the protection of mothers and sexual reform) (see Frida Steenhoff).
-Their struggle to gain professional rights connected them with Karolina Widerström, partly through the establishment of Kvinnliga Läkares Kommitté (the female doctors’ committee) in 1916 (which later became Kvinnliga Läkares Förening – the female doctors’ association).
-Ada Nilsson and Alma Sundqvist’s medical experiences led them to be heavily involved in the fight against prostitution, which was legal at the time.
-They highlighted the need for sexual education and asserted women’s right to abortion.
-They both wrote pamphlets on these issues.
-They also gave talks across the country.
+In 1912 Ada Nilsson moved to Triewaldsgränd 2 in Gamla stan (the old town of Stockholm) and she opened a new surgery there.
+The radical women and men of her day would meet at her home.
+A number of societies were established and run from her house, where women in need were also always welcome.
+Ada Nilsson had already been involved in setting up Kvinnornas diskussionsklubb (women’s discussion club) in 1907 and in 1909 she and Alma Sundqvist had established Föreningen Självförsörjande Bildade Kvinnors (society for self-sufficient educated women’s) rest home.
+The two women were also active within Svenska föreningen för moderskydd och sexualreform (Swedish society for the protection of mothers and sexual reform) (see Frida Stéenhoff).
+They, along with Karolina Widerström, campaigned for their own professional rights in part by setting up the Kvinnliga Läkares Kommitté (female doctors’ committee) in 1916 (later known as Kvinnliga Läkares Förening).
+Ada Nilsson's and Alma Sundqvist’s experiences as doctors led them to become heavily involved in the fight against what was then legalised prostitution.
+They highlighted the need for sexual education and asserted women’s rights to abortion.
+They both published pamphlets focusing on these issues.
+They also gave talks throughout the country.

-In 1922 Elisabeth Tamm, one of the first five women to serve in parliament, invited her colleague Kerstine Hesselgren, the author Elin Wägner, the pedagogue Honorine Hermelin and Ada Nilsson for a meeting at her Fogelstad property in order to organise what would become Kvinnliga medborgarskolan på Fogelstad (the Fogelstad citizen school for women).
-It was at this point that Ada Nilsson and Honorine Hermelin began their lifelong friendship.
-The following year the group set up its own newspaper, Tidevarvet, and Ada Nilsson became its editor-in-chief and the main financer.
-Elin Wägner was its first editor.
-Tidevarvet was published from 1923 to 1936 as a politically radical weekly journal on societal issues such as peace and pacifism, women’s rights and improved conditions for mothers and children.
-In 1925 Ada Nilsson opened Tidevarvets Rådgivningsbyrå för föräldrar (Tidevarvet’s consultancy for parents) but after only three years the operation had to close due to lack of funds and local support.
+In 1922 Elisabeth Tamm – one of the first five women to serve in parliament – held a meeting with her parliamentary colleague Kerstin Hesselgren, the author Elin Wägner, the pedagogue Honorine Hermelin, and Ada Nilsson at her Fogelstad property in order to plan what then became Kvinnliga medborgarskolan vid Fogelstad (the female citizens' school).
+It was then that Ada Nilsson and Honorine Hermelin developed their life-long companionship.
+The following year the group set up its own journal, called Tidevarvet, for which Ada Nilsson was the publisher and main financier, whilst Elin Wägner served as its editor for the first few years.
+Tidevarvet ran from 1923–1936 and was a radical political weekly which dealt with social issues such as peace and pacifism, women’s rights, and improving conditions for mothers and children.
+In 1925 Ada Nilsson also opened Tidevarvets Rådgivningsbyrå för föräldrar (Tidevarvet advice bureau for parents), but this enterprise had to close after three years due to a lack of finances and municipal support.

-Ada Nilsson was never a member of a political party; as a free-thinker she wanted to remain unbounded and to cooperate across borders to achieve peace and improved conditions for women and children.
-Many of her suggestions for reforms for mother’s and children’s care were taken up by the Befolkningskommissionen (the population commission) set up by the Social Democrats.
-Many were put into practice as part of the emerging “folkhemmet” (the people’s home).
-Ada Nilsson never became a Social Democrat.
-She was not a communist although she was sometimes accused of being one due to her close friendship with the Russian ambassador Aleksandra Kollontaj, whom she got to know when the latter came to Stockholm in the early 1930s.
+Ada Nilsson never joined a particular political party.
+As a liberal she wanted to remain unbound and be able to work across all barriers on behalf of peace and improved conditions for women and children.
+Many of her proposals for reforms for mothers and childcare were taken on by Befolkningskommissionen (citizens’ commission) set up by the Social Democratic party and put into practise through the emerging welfare state.
+Ada Nilsson never joined the Social Democratic party, however.
+She was not a communist, either, despite sometimes being accused of such due to her close friendship with the Russian ambassador Aleksandra Kollontaj, whom she had come to know when she arrived in Sweden in the early 1930s.

-Ada Nilsson carried on as vice-chair of Svenska Kvinnors Vänsterförbund until 1950.
-At that point her eyesight became markedly impaired and in 1953 she closed her doctor’s surgery in Gamla stan.
-The years leading up to her death in 1964 she spent in poverty living with Honorine Hermelin at Fogelstad.
-Ada Nilsson is buried at Södra Säm cemetery in Västergötland.
+Ada Nilsson carried on serving as deputy chair of Svenska Kvinnors Vänsterförbund until 1950.
+At that point she rapidly began to lose her sight and in 1953 she closed her medical surgery in Gamla stan.
+She spent the years leading up to her death in 1964 living in poverty with Honorine Hermelin at Fogelstad.
+Ada Nilsson is buried at the Södra Säm cemetery in Västergötland.

-Ada Nilsson and her fellow pacifists have been immortalised in Siri Derkert’s refurbishment of Östermalmstorg subway station in Stockholm.
+Ada Nilsson and her peace-activist colleagues were immortalised in Siri Derkert’s artwork at the Östermalmstorg subway station in Stockholm.